What is Sterilization ? 9 Types and Methods in Microbiology

 • The saturated steam is formed at a boiling temperature of the water, i.e.,100 degrees.

-• This steam condenses on the material and relieves the latent heat repeatedly to convert back into the water.
+• This steam condenses on the material and relieves the latent heat repeatedly to convert it back into the water.

 • It is the most common method used for drugs as it is powerful enough even to kill bacterial spores.
+Bacterial spores are inert forms of bacteria.

 • They form a rigid cover over the cell wall during the harsh climate.
 This cover prevents any damage to the cell and the drying of the cell.